-There are also laws affecting other parts of the UK under which family or dependants of a deceased person can ‘contest’ the will if inadequate provision has been made for them in the deceased’s estate.
+There are also laws affecting other parts of the UK under which family or dependants of a deceased person can contest, in other words challenge, the will if inadequate provision has been made for them in the deceased’s estate.
 This is a complex area of law and legal advice is likely to be needed.

 What things go in a will?

-In addition to setting out who you want to benefit from your will and how, and who is going to be your executor; your will should cover other things, such as who should look after any children and whether you wish to be buried/cremated etc.
+Your will sets out who you want to benefit from your will and how, and who is going to be your executor.
+It should also cover other things, such as who should look after any children and whether you wish to be buried/cremated etc.

-You will also need to make sure that the will is valid by observing the formalities, e.g. having the will ‘witnessed’ by two other people.
+You will also need to make sure that the will is valid by observing the formalities, for example having the will witnessed by two other people.